Tools & Research Ops

 You see, with ConsentKit, you not only get to ensure that your research is compliant with data protection laws the world over.
 ConsentKit also lets you personalize documents to each individual project and region you’re researching in, but also puts consent forms, NDA’s, etc. into your team’s hands at the point when they need them - democratizing access to research.

 You can customize chunks of content for each type of research you do and get them approved by your legal team before any research happens.
 Consent Kit then generates informed consent forms specific to each individual project you’re working on.
-No prior ethical or data governance experience required.
+No prior ethical or data governance experience is required.
 If you’re doing research globally, or you want to tighten up your process and reassure your participants you’re looking after their data, Consent Kit can help you with that.

 And that’s it…